AnimaGUS-minerva/unstrung/README.md

-Ripple (by the Grateful Dead)
+Ripple
 ======

+RPL, pronounced *Ripple* is an IETF protocol that provides connectivity among nodes that can not all hear each other, but rather have to form a multihop mesh-like network.
+The name comes a Grateful Dead Song.

+## Words by the Grateful Dead: ##

     if my words did glow
     With the gold of sunshine
-and my tunes were played on the harp unstrung would you hear my voice come through the music would you hold it near as it were your own
+    and my tunes were played on the harp unstrung would you hear my voice
+    come through the music
+    would you hold it near
+    as it were your own

     its a hand me down
     the thoughts are broken
     perhaps
     they're better left unsung

     ripple, in still water
-where there is no pebble tossed nor wind to blow.
+    where there is no pebble tossed
+    nor wind to blow.

     reach out your hand,
     if your cup is empty
     if your cup is full,
     may be be again.

 =====

-RPL, pronounced Ripple is an IETF protocol that provides connectivity among nodes that can not all hear each other, but rather have to form a multihop mesh-like network.

 Unlike other mesh efforts, this all happens at layer-3, in IPv6 ICMP messages (originally, was going to be in Router Solicitation/ND messages).

-The authors thinks that once RPL-style "mesh" routing is loose on citizen controlled mobile devices that citizens will no longer be held hostage to incumbent telcos that dominate the broadband "Internet".

 This set of programs, plus a test bed/simulation system is a set of tools that runs under the Linux kernel: